abinashpun/abinashpun.github.io/_portfolio/portfolio-1-GPR.md

     The two side bands, [1.8, 2.5] GeV and [4.5, 7.]
 GeV, are taken to train the GPR.
 The side bands are shown in red shadow region in Fig.1.
 We should make sure that these side bands don't contain any signal we are interested i.e. from $J/\psi$.
 One should keep in mind of the detector resolution and reconstruction performance before choosing such side bands.

 1. **Fit GPR with Side Band Data**

-    Now the side band data are used to train the GPR model.
+    Now the side bands' data are used to train the GPR model.
 The Scikit-Learn package is used to implement the GPR method.
 The kernal used is product of Constant and RBF (Radial Basis Function).<br>

     <p align="center">